zweinstein/SpreadHealth_dev/README.md

   * Limited the scope to tweets about alternative health approaches defined by [60 search keywords](https://github.com/zweinstein/D_I/blob/gh-pages/keywords.txt).
   * Normalized the retweet count by the number of followers for each user
   * Codes are in collectTweets.R (R codes)
+  * (Update April 2017): new scripts in python to collect tweets using tweepy.
+New tweets were collected on healthcare during the week of Apr 11, 2017 to train and test the classifier.

 2. Developing Algorithms
   * Goal: Classification of tweets based on their normalized retweet counts (or retweet frequency, f) into Retweeted (f > 0.5%) and Not Retweeted classes (f <= 0.5%).